Abagira/Bootcamp_Project_1/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the _Jumpbox____ machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
  Add whitelisted IP addresses_Home public IP addresses

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by _Jumpbox____.
 -Which machine did you allow to access your ELK VM?
 What was its IP address?_ Jump box server and it has an IP address of 10.0.0.5

 A summary of the access policies in place can be found in the table below.